Could You Benefit from a Low Oxalate Diet?

 When the intestinal lining is damaged it increases the permeability of the inner layer and allows unwelcomed particles to cross the barrier between intestine and blood steam.
 Leaky gut increases your whole body’s immune response because of inflammation, nutrient deficiency, and oxidative stress.

 If not corrected, over time your body will remain in a chronic inflammatory state and increased stress.
-Stress eats away at your B vitamin supply and as mentioned, vitamin B deficiency blocks reduces the bodies ability to adequately methylate and this aids in oxalate synthesis (2).
+Stress eats away at your B vitamin supply and as mentioned, vitamin B deficiency reduces the bodies ability to adequately methylate and this aids in oxalate synthesis (2).

 When the body has issues with digestion it can lead to fat malabsorption, where the intestines are no longer able to efficiently absorb nutrients in food.
 For this reason, cystic fibrosis patients also suffer from imbalances of sodium and calcium that may continue to aggravate gut inflammation and lead to kidney stones.
 (4, 5)